+Addiction treatment and recovery will make you proud that you have started a new life.
+Having an addiction problem is not something to hide.
+It is something to take responsibility for and get treatment in order to return to good health and sobriety.
 Addiction to drugs or alcohol is a condition that occurs in all facets of society and impacts every demographic.
 A worldwide problem, addiction to classic drugs like cocaine and heroin remains high, and addicts today must also deal with the lure of new drugs like synthetic marijuana, methamphetamine, and prescription drugs.
 Each year it seems that a new drug has emerged as a new threat.

 Commonly Abused Drugs